neivin/projects/README.md

 **Credit Card Validator** - Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).

-✔**Tax Calculator** - ~~Asks the user to enter a cost and either a country or state tax.
+**Tax Calculator** - ~~Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.~~

 **Factorial Finder** - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
 Solve this using both loops and recursion.